MJmaolu/results-DVGfinder/README.md

 The only preprocess step consisted on interleave each pair of fastQ files in a single fastQ file per sample.

-This process was done taking into account that ViReMa-a
+This process was done taking into account that ViReMa-a gives error when it finds readings with repeated names.
+For avoid that we add first "/1" or "/2" to each name read and then we made the interleaved with reformat.sh ([from BBTools](https://jgi.doe.gov/data-and-tools/software-tools/bbtools/)).

+## To explore each HTML report...

+you can download the \*.html and open in your usual browser.

 <!-- REFERENCE -->
 ### Reference